karlan/AGN_templates/README.md

 e.g.,  SED decompositions of galaxies with possible AGN contribution or quasars, IR AGN Selections and the search for pecuilar objects, etc.

+However, although these templates are empirically calibrated, they should also be applied correctly to get scientifically reasonable results (you should never trust any fitting results just because the chi-square was very small).

 ## Cautionary Notes